grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 `excutable_name` | `string` | The name of the executable to match for Beyla automatically instrumented with eBPF. | | no

 `open_port` accepts a comma-separated list of ports (for example, `80,443`), and port ranges (for example, `8000-8999`).
-If the executable matching only one of the ports in the list, it is considered to match the selection criteria.
+If the executable matches only one of the ports in the list, it is considered to match the selection criteria.

 `excutable_name` accepts a regular expression to be matched against the full executable command line, including the directory where the executable resides on the file system.